binaryage/dirac/docs/faq.md

  This way you can have internal DevTools docked inside Dirac DevTools window which I personally find more convenient.

 For more serious debugging you have to setup a dev environment and build a dev version of Dirac Chrome Extension.

+### Getting error "Cannot attach Dirac DevTools...".
+What now?

+Dirac DevTools needs to connect to a debugger to inspect target tab running your page.

+There is a fundamental limitation in current [Chrome debugger protocol](https://developer.chrome.com/devtools/docs/debugger-protocol) implementation that only one debugger client can be attached at time (see [Simultaneous protocol clients](https://developer.chrome.com/devtools/docs/debugger-protocol#simultaneous)).
+If you open internal DevTools or have some other debugger client already connected, Dirac won't be able to connect and will report this error.